Thermal Operations in general are not memoryless: Arbitrary energy change cycle.

 \subsection{Adding CO5}

-Let us now outline the fully general case, where the swaps are allowed.
-As discussed in previous Section \ref{subsec:operations} without loss of generality we can assume that after unitary transformation the system is dephased.
-Then such an operation is mixture of identity operation and swap operation (that does bit-flip).
-This means that now path will be determined by sequence of three possible elements: \begin{itemize} \item Level Transformation (denoted by horizontal line), \item Thermalization (denoted by vertical line ending up at Gibbs curve) \item Swap \end{itemize}
+Let us now outline the fully general case in which swaps are allowed.
+As discussed in Section~\ref{subsec:operations}, without loss of generality, we may assume that after each unitary transformation the system is dephased.
+Such an operation can then be represented as a mixture of the identity operation and the swap operation (i.e., the bit-flip operation).

+Consequently, an arbitrary path is now determined by a sequence composed of three possible types of elements: \begin{itemize} \item Level Transformations (represented by horizontal segments), \item Thermalizations (represented by vertical segments ending on the Gibbs curve), \item Swaps (represented by vertical segments ending above the Gibbs curve at the point $(0,1/2)$, corresponding to a reflection about the point $1/2$). \end{itemize}